-- Existing labels on incoming containers of hazardous chemicals may not be removed or defaced. - An NFPA code or equivalent label will be affixed to each container (or storage location specific to a reagent) prior to storage. - Employees may not be required to work with a hazardous chemical from an unidentified container, except for a portable container intended for the immediate use by the employee who performs the transfer. - Once a label has been attached to a chemical container, the label shall not be altered or removed without the prior approval of a supervisor. - All chemical containers entering and leaving the laboratory will be clearly labeled as to contents, with the label in English, prominently displayed.
-The label will include appropriate hazard warnings and the manufacturer's name.
+- ➢ Warning Signs - Appropriate warning signs will be posted as appropriate at the entrance to each section of the laboratory. - Labels - a) Existing labels on incoming containers of hazardous chemicals may not be removed or defaced. - b) An NFPA code or equivalent label will be affixed to each container (or storage location specific to a reagent) prior to storage. - c) Employees may not be required to work with a hazardous chemical from an unidentified container, except for a portable container intended for the immediate use by the employee who performs the transfer. - d) Once a label has been attached to a chemical container, the label shall not be altered or removed without the prior approval of a supervisor.

-Safety Equipment
+- e) All chemical containers entering and leaving the laboratory will be clearly labeled as to contents, with the label in English, prominently displayed.
+The label will include appropriate hazard warnings and the manufacturer's name. - Safety Equipment